Regency Centers Corporation (REG) Review – Making Smarter Decisions

 Regency Centers Corporation (REG) Insider Activity

-A total of 10 insider transactions have happened at Regency Centers Corporation (REG) in the last six months, with sales accounting for 4 and purchases happening 6 times.
-The most recent transaction is an insider sale by ROTH ALAN TODD, the company’s Senior Managing Director.
-SEC filings show that ROTH ALAN TODD sold 3,000 shares of the company’s common stock on Nov 10 at a price of $66.11 per share for a total of $0.2 million.
-Following the sale, the insider now owns 10786.0 shares.
+A total of 7 insider transactions have happened at Regency Centers Corporation (REG) in the last six months, with sales accounting for 3 and purchases happening 4 times.
+The most recent transaction is an insider sale by PALMER LISA, the company’s President and CEO.
+SEC filings show that PALMER LISA sold 15,180 shares of the company’s common stock on Feb 14 at a price of $65.58 per share for a total of $1.0 million.
+Following the sale, the insider now owns 0.11 million shares.

 Regency Centers Corporation (REG): Who are the competitors?